 January 18, 2018

 Like all great disruptive technologies, VR has begun to establish itself in a way that makes business leaders … uncomfortable.
 They’re hearing more about it.
 They’ve had clients mention it.
 They’ve heard their competitors are trying it.
 They just haven’t got around to doing anything about it … yet.
 If current predictions are correct, they will.
 And when they do, they’ll likely have questions that sound something like the ones below.
-So we’ve put together an outline of VR basics to get you up to speed.
+So we’ve put together an outline of basics to get you up to speed with VR learning.

 How could we use it?There are some VR basics we’ve encountered over out thousand hours of user testings, and one of the big discoveries is that most strong executions of VR fall into one of three key categories: VR is great for showing something that doesn’t exist yet – think, placing someone within a new home or condo that’s yet to be built, let them sit in a concept car before it’s hit the production line, or hey, have them experience a vacation on the moon.
 There are literally no limits.
 VR can show off something that exists but is a long way away or somehow inaccessible – think about transporting someone into the heart of a major sporting event, enabling them to visit Paris without getting on a plane, or take in the views from a remote trail they might never otherwise be able to get to.
 VR is perfect for modeling something that is too large, complex or expensive to model in the real world – think about allowing people to choose their perfect combination from the limitless possible permutations of features, options, and colours available in a new car and virtually experience them immediately, or, in the case of Yulio client, Diamond Schmitt Architects, allowing their client Ingenium to get a true sense of the scale of an enormous new building being designed as part of Canada’s Science and Technology Museum – feel free to read more about that here.
 Checking any ideas for possible business applications of VR against these categories can go some way in helping to make sure they’re going to offer customers a unique experience and inspire them into taking the action you’re looking for.